primetime43/PlexPlaylistMaker/README.md

 # PlexPlaylistMaker
 PlexPlaylistMaker is a Python application designed to automate the creation of playlists in Plex Media Server using IMDb lists.
-It enables users to easily synchronize their favorite IMDb lists with their Plex library, ensuring that their media collection is always up-to-date with their preferences.
+It enables users to easily synchronize IMDb lists with their Plex library.

 # Features
 * IMDb List Integration: Import any public IMDb list URL to create a corresponding playlist in Plex.